littlebee/basic_bot/docs/Installation Guides/setup_on_pi_bookworm.md

-# How to setup a Raspberry Pi4 and Pi5 on Raspian bookworm
+# Setup basic_bot on a Raspberry Pi4 or Pi5 with Debian Bookworm

 ...for basic_bot, ovencv and tflite